 23. Successful teachers never stop learning

-Good teachers find time in their schedule to learn themselves.
-Not only does it help bolster your knowledge in a certain subject matter, it also puts you in the position of student.
+Good teachers find time in their schedules to learn themselves.
+Not only does it help bolster your knowledge in a certain subject matter, it also puts you in the position of a student.
 This gives you a perspective about the learning process that you can easily forget when you’re always in teaching mode.

 24. Successful teachers break out of the box

 It may be a self-made box.
 “Oh I could never do that,” you say to yourself.
 Perhaps you promised you’d never become the teacher who would let students grade each other (maybe you had a bad experience as a kid).
 Sometimes the biggest obstacle to growth is us.
 Have you built a box around your teaching methods?
 Good teachers know when it’s time to break out of it.

 25. Successful teachers are masters of their subject